delton137/delton137.github.io/_posts/2021-02-03-a-polite-list-of-requests-to-the-FDA.md

   - FDA
 ---

-*Note: an identical version of this article has been [cross-posted on the U.S. Transhumanist Party website](http://transhumanist-party.org/2021/02/03/requests-to-the-fda/)*
+*Note: a older version of this article has been [cross-posted on the U.S. Transhumanist Party website](http://transhumanist-party.org/2021/02/03/requests-to-the-fda/)*

 **<center>A List of Requests to President Joseph R. Biden, Jr.,<br/>
 HHS, FDA, and Congress:</center>**